-Cosmos: An incredibly versatile summer favourite – for this colour scheme, use burgundy or the deepest pink.
+Cosmos: An incredibly versatile summer favorite – for this color scheme, use burgundy or the deepest pink.

 Sweet Peas: Often associated with pastels, this scented summer stunner also comes in really dark burgundy, almost black shades that work wonderfully here.

-Rubus: Also from the rose family and similar to a trailing blackberry but without the thorns, this adds both colour and movement.
+Rubus: Also from the rose family and similar to a trailing blackberry but without the thorns, this adds both color and movement.

-Chocolate Mint & Sage: Herbs add scent and interest to an arrangement and both sage and mint come in deeper tones that complement this colour palette.
+Chocolate Mint & Sage: Herbs add scent and interest to an arrangement and both sage and mint come in deeper tones that complement this color palette.

 Summer Flowering Jasmine: This really adds a wildly romantic, unstructured feel to your arrangements – as well as being beautifully scented.